Reference Guide

 main()

-4. Pooled Synchronous Connection
+2. Pooled Connection (psycopg_pool)

-$ pgmonkey pgconfig generate-code --filepath pg_pool.yaml
+$ pgmonkey pgconfig generate-code --filepath config.yaml --connection-type pool --library psycopg

 Generated Code: